Why you might need a reverse proxy server?

 A couple of months ago, I had (again) a need for a reverse proxy server for one of our new projects.
 I was setting up a review-apps environment, and needed something efficient, but also stable.
 In most cases, I would reuse the mentioned NGINX setup, but I hit some issues with it in the past, mostly connected with no debug possibilities, so I decided to give Traefik a try.

 Do you know the feeling when you discover a new thing and after a week or two you already wonder how you could have lived without it?
 That was the case for me with Traefik.

-Simplifying a bit, Traefik is built of four main concepts: entrypoint, router, middleware and service.
-You can configure it to listen on certain entrypoints (ports, example TCP/HTTP on port 80), then the incoming request is matched to a route, each request can go through middleware (or a couple of them) - ex. path rewrite, compression, etc.; to finally reach a configured service that was assigned to the matched route.
+Simplifying a bit, Traefik is built on four main concepts: entrypoint, router, middleware and service.
+You can configure it to listen on certain entrypoints (ports, for example, TCP/HTTP on port 80), then the incoming request is matched to a route, each request can go through middleware (or a couple of them) - ex. path rewrite, compression, etc.; to finally reach a configured service that was assigned to the matched route.
 Services will usually map to your app web server.

 Basic reverse proxy set-up

 Traefik supports multiple different configuration providers, including files or even HTTP endpoints, but we will go with the one that works best for me - Docker.
 It's using the same approach of labels as nginx-proxy, but has a bit more configuration possibilities.